rahulkj/rahulkj.github.io/_posts/2019-07-27-transfer-git-ownership.md

 ---
 layout: post
-title:  "Transfer all git repos to another org"
+title: "🔄 Transfer All Git Repos to Another Org"
 date:   2019-07-27 05:28:00 -0600
+tags:
+  - git
+  - github
+  - automation
+  - scripting
-categories: git ownership
+categories:
+  - devops
+  - tools
 ---

 I wrote a handy script to transfer ownership of all repositories that belong to a user, to another user/org